Bizarre Crazy Wonders of Wildlife

-This very large black fly is not a common bizarre species in our area, although the largest around here at 1.5 inch (35mm).
+This very large black fly is not a common species in our area, although the largest around here at 1.5 inch long (35mm).
 Insects are the biggest group of animal life on earth and Southern Africa has around 80,000 species – many we see regularly fit a broad category like “fly” or “spider” but forgive me if I can’t tell you more than that, its a big category.

 You think there are no biting bits?
-Well you’ll be wrong, because this bizarre guy has mandibles to match his or her size at 2 inches (50mm) and eight eyes to hit its target right.
+Well you’ll be wrong, because this fast guy has mandibles to match his or her size at 2 inches (50mm) and eight eyes to hit its target right.

 These bizarre bugs are not welcome guests to your garden while you sleep; seeing that by morning your garden gets a transformation, you won’t like.
 These huge bundles of the grasshopper family illustrate their ability to breed.
 The giant swarms of locusts that decimate whole countries every so often, start out the same way as these guys!